Ollie-C/nbchallenge/README.md

 tvbland is a TV show app that allows users to browse the latest added TV shows in the UK and look up individual show details including a rating, cast list and weekly schedule.

-Built in Next.js, tvbland makes use of the inbuilt API capability and implements a graphQL wrapper for a REST API, built on a graphql-yoga server.
+Built in Next.js, tvbland makes use of the inbuilt API capability and implements a graphQL wrapper built on a graphql-yoga server for a REST API.
 This is a SPA that combines SSR and CSR.

-Light use of Framer-motion for more natural animations.

 ### Screenshots
 [Coming soon]